Scientific Name

 How to Grow and Care for Hylotelephium erythrostictum

 Light: This succulent prefers full sun.
 It tolerates light to partial shade in hot summer climates but will produce weak, floppy growth when grown in too much shade.
-Plant your H. erythrostictum in an area of your garden that gets 6 hours of sunlight a day.
+Plant your H. erythrostictum in an area of your garden that gets 6 hours of sunlight daily.

 Soil: H. erythrostictum does not need rich soil, but it does need excellent drainage.
 Choose a commercial potting mix for succulents, or make one yourself.

-Hardiness: This plant is tolerant of heat and drought and is cold-hardy, making it a popular outdoor succulent.
+Hardiness: This plant is cold-hardy and tolerant of heat and drought, making it a popular outdoor succulent.
 H. erythrostictum can withstand temperatures as low as -40 to 30 °F (-40 to -1.1 °C), USDA hardiness zones 3a to 9b.

 Watering: The best way to water H. erythrostictum is to use the "soak and dry" method.
 Get the soil completely wet, and then wait until it is dry before watering again.